FoodReady » Blog » Guidance on Food Allergen Management for Food Manufacturers

 What are the common allergens that food manufacturers need to be aware of?

-The “Big Eight” allergens recognized globally are milk, eggs, fish, shellfish, peanuts, tree nuts, wheat, and soy.
+In the United States, there are now nine major food allergens: milk, eggs, fish, shellfish, peanuts, tree nuts, wheat, soy, and sesame.
 Food manufacturers should be knowledgeable about these allergens and any other allergens specific to their region or target market.

 How can food manufacturers effectively prevent cross-contamination between allergenic and non-allergenic products?